BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 <p>Maybe we should <span class="italic">play</span> something else.</p>
 </div>
 <h2>DISSOLVE TO:</h2>
-<p>Sahny's feet press against the car door as they lay in the crowded bench seat, playing some game on their phone.
+<p>Sahny's foot paws press against the car door as they lay in the crowded bench seat, playing some game on their phone.
 Clover quickly looks toward Baz and clears his throat.</p>
 <div class="dialogue">
 <h4>CLOVER</h4>
 <p>So, how's your art been going?</p>